General Chemistry 3

 Exams

-The properties of acids and bases are studied in this chapter: ion-product constant, definition of pH and pOH, pH calculations, strong and weak acids and bases, dissociation constant, conjugate acid-base pairs, polyprotic acids
+Acids and bases are studied in this chapter: Arrhenius, Brønsted-Lowry, Lewis acids and bases, dissociation of water, ion-product constant, definition of pH and pOH, acid and base strength, pH calculations, acid and base ionization constants, percent ionization, conjugate acid-base pairs, diprotic and polyprotic acids.

 Buffer solutions and titrations are studied in this chapter: Henderson-Hasselbach equation, buffer solutions and indicators, strong acid - strong base and weak acid - strong base titrations